socketsupply/create-socket-app/README.md

 `Notes`

-`Templates` you can start a new app from a template by appending `[template-name]` to the creation commands above.
+You can start a new app from a template by choosing `[template-name]` in the creation commands above.

 With **yarn**:
 ```bash